Community celebrations

 Durbar of Chiefs

 Everyone owns their part.
-One person sees the whole.
+One sees the whole.

-PLVN's multi-collaborator system lets each committee member own their section — food and catering, traditional protocol, venue, entertainment, security — while the lead coordinator sees the complete picture in a single dashboard.
-Progress is visible.
+PLVN hands each member their own section — catering, protocol, venue, entertainment, security — while the lead sees it whole.
+Progress shows.
 Blockers surface early.

 -

-Committee task assignment Assign task sections to named committee members.
-They log updates; you see completion status.
+Committee task assignment Hand each section to a named member.
+They log updates; you see what's done.

 -

-Multi-venue coordination Manage ground programmes, durbar grounds, and satellite venues on a single timeline.
+Multi-venue coordination Durbar grounds and satellite venues on one shared timeline.

 -

-Budget tracking across cost centres Catering, entertainment, security, logistics — each as a separate budget line.
-No surprises at the close.
+Budget by cost centre Catering, entertainment, security, logistics — each its own line.
+No surprises at close.

 -

-Day-of mode for live events Switch to real-time coordination on the day itself.
-The programme, contacts, and task list all in one screen.
+Day-of mode On the day, the programme, contacts, and task list collapse into one live screen.

 "We were running the Homowo programme for three communities simultaneously.
 PLVN gave every coordinator their own view of the timeline.
 No crossed wires, no double-booking, no missed drums."Nii Kpakpo — Festival logistics, West Africa

-Whether you are planning a community durbar for 500 or a regional festival for 50,000 — PLVN gives your committee the coordination infrastructure it needs.
+A durbar for 500 or a regional festival for 50,000 — your committee gets the same backbone.

 Get Early Access →